About the Municipality

 - Develop and recommend, for Council approval, bylaws and policies dealing with non-administrative matters as directed by Council, or at the initiation of Administration.

-- Advise and inform the Council of issues and developments and opportunities of an operational, legislative, economic development or political nature that relate to the interests of the County.
+- Advise and inform Council of issues and developments and opportunities of an operational, legislative, economic development or political nature that relate to the interests of the town.

-- Work with Council to address matters of importance to the County.
+- Work with Council to address matters of importance to the town.

-- Develop objectives that align with the vision and direction of Council and communities.
+- Develop objectives that align with the vision and direction of Council and the community.

 Administration and Organization